ZornLab/Mona/README.md

-# Mona - Single Cell Explorer
+# Mona - Single Cell Data Explorer

 Mona is an R package/Shiny application for single-cell data visualization, with the goal of allowing anyone to explore their data.
 It is built around three central ideas: